 Introduction to materials science including the structure of metals and polymers, the testing of mechanical properties of materials, the relationship between material properties, structure and processing techniques, and the capabilities and limitations of modern manufacturing methods.
-Two one-hour lectures and one three-hour lab per week.
+One one-hour lecture and two three-hour lab per week.
+Prerequisite: CHEM 1311, CHEM 1111, and MENG 1301, all with a grade of "C" or better.